MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-xdf.md

 	Var 5: cost, Type: numeric, Storage: float32, Low/High: (11.0000, 850.0000)
 	Var 6: number, Type: integer, Low/High: (0, 434)

-    ## Reading Data from an XDF File into a Data Frame
+## Read XDF data into a data frame

 It is often convenient to store a large amount of data in an .xdf file and then read a subset of columns and rows of the data into a data frame in memory for analysis.
-The *rxDataStep* function makes this easy.
+The **rxDataStep** function makes this easy.
 For example, let’s consider taking subsamples from the sample data set CensusWorkers.xdf.
 Using a *rowSelection* expression and list of *varsToKeep*, we can extract the *age*, *perwt*, and *sex* variables for individuals over the age of 40 living in Washington State:

 	#  Reading Data from an .xdf File into a Data Frame